Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 <a name="Step6"></a>
-## Step 6 – Displaying a panel
+## Step 6 â€“ Displaying a panel

 Now we'll get properties of selected component and display them in a custom viewer panel.
 Using the viewer UI to create your extensions will help migrating code from one project to another.
 It helps making your extension independent of the client.
-However, you can manipulate any other component of your web application from the extension – you could read or write information stored in a separate database, or update a table somewhere else on the webpage, etc.
+However, you can manipulate any other component of your web application from the extension â€“ you could read or write information stored in a separate database, or update a table somewhere else on the webpage, etc.

 Add some code to initialize an empty panel in the body of your extension: